Escrow for Movie & TV Production

 It’s how you keep relationships intact and get the film made, without awkward money talks later.

-How do I keep a film investor from backing out before production starts?
+How can a producer keep a film investor from backing out before production starts?

 You’ve got the pitch deck, the talent, and verbal commitments from investors.
 But until money hits the account, it’s not real.
 One delay or concern, and they could walk.